elennick/retry4j/README.md

 ### General

 Retry4j currently supports simple calls that do not return any complex logic that needs to be handled.
-It currently only supports synchronous requests and does not handle threading or any sort of asynchronous for you.
+It only supports synchronous requests and does not handle threading or asynchronous callbacks for you.
 Retry4j does not require any external dependencies.
 It does require that you are using Java 8 or newer.

 ### Exception Handling Config